Real-Dev-Squad/skill-tree-backend/README.md

 1. To install Maven on Windows, we head over to the Apache Maven site to download the latest version and select the Maven zip file, for example, apache-maven-3.9.6-bin.zip.

-2.Adding Maven to the Environment Path
+2. Adding Maven to the Environment Path
 We add both M2_HOME and MAVEN_HOME variables to the Windows environment using system properties and point them to our Maven folder.

-3.Verify the Maven installation by typing: mvn -version
+3. Verify the Maven installation by typing: mvn -version

 Then, we update the PATH variable by appending the Maven bin folder — %M2_HOME%\bin — so that we can run the Maven command everywhere.